JaySeeCode/FizzBuzz/README.md

 # FizzBuzz
 My personal attempt at the FizzBuzz Challenge demonstrated on a website.
-\nCheck it out at: https://jayseecode.github.io/FizzBuzz/
+<br>Check it out at: https://jayseecode.github.io/FizzBuzz/